KHEngineering/RoboRio/faq/pdp.md

 Now if you want to run some tests, or use this on a practice bot, you can safely power the RoboRio from one of the unregulated 30A wago power channels on the old PDB.
 The RoboRio takes in unregulated 12V battery voltage, so plugging it directly into a 12V channel on the old PDB will work and will not damage the RoboRio.
 BUT this should only be done for testing/practicing purposes and only if you do not have a new 2015 CTRE Power Distribution Board Available.

 Do not plug the RoboRio into the old PDB cRIO power port.
-See the [RoboRio Faq](/RoboRio/faq/roborio/) for more info
+See the [RoboRio Faq](/RoboRio/faq/roborio/) for more info.

 ---